|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 Ritalin can cause an increase in obsessive-compulsive type behaviors.
-If the dose is too high, it can cause the child to act withdrawn or flat.
+If the dose is too high, it can cause the patient to act withdrawn or flat.
 I agree that another medication plan might be tried.

 The best next step after the stimulant medications would be to try one of the group called "tricyclic antidepressants."
 These medications, at the low doses used for ADHD, have the same effect on the level of norepinepherine, as do the stimulants.
-Thus, the child becomes less active or distractible.
+Thus, the patient becomes less active or distractible.
 Talk to your doctor about using Imipramine or another of these tricyclic antidepressants.

 Larry Silver, M.D., is clinical professor of psychiatry at Georgetown Medical Center in Washington, D.C. and director of training in child and adolescent psychiatry at Georgetown University School of Medicine.
 He is a former acting director and deputy director of the National Institute of Mental Health, as well as the author of Dr. Larry Silver's Advice to Parents on AD/HD and The Misunderstood Child: Understanding and Coping with Your Child's Learning Disabilities.